What Is 'Loss and Damage' from Climate Change? 8 Key Questions, Answered

 7) What Activities Could Finance for Loss and Damage Support?

-It could also entail providing immediate humanitarian assistance after an extreme weather event; offering relief and rehabilitation to victims through provision of basic amenities; enabling social protection systems to provide emergency cash transfers to the poor; and enhancing microcredit institutions to provide financing for livelihood restoration.
+It could also entail providing immediate humanitarian assistance after an extreme weather event, offering relief and rehabilitation to victims through provision of basic amenities, enabling social protection systems to provide emergency cash transfers to the poor and enhancing microcredit institutions to provide financing for livelihood restoration.

 8) What Needs to Happen Next to Address Loss and Damage?

 With the loss and damage fund now in motion, the international community will have to work diligently to finalize the details of new funding arrangements and to mobilize finance at scale.
-Developing countries and communities on the front lines of climate impacts are counting on them.
+Attention will also turn to the board of the FRLD to ensure institutional structures are in place to deliver resources with the necessary speed and scale.

 This article was originally published in April 2022.
-It was last updated in February 2024 to reflect the latest state of play for loss and damage in UN climate negotiations.
+It was last updated in May 2025, to reflect the latest state of play for loss and damage in UN climate negotiations.